unrealwork/atsd-use-cases/DataShorts/Hong_Kong_Business/README.md

 Return to the [Metric Index](#metric-index)

-## Foreign Businesses With a Local Branch in Hong Kong, Sorted by Country (2001-2016)
+## Foreign Businesses With a Local Branch in Hong Kong Sorted by Country (2001-2016)

 ![](Images/hkb-02.png)